 The Oxford Sandy and Black pig is a traditional rare breed which neared extinction 20 years ago.
 Well recognised for its mothering skills and calm temperament and its ability to deal with all types of conditions make it an ideal pig for Cwmcrwth Farm.
 Docile with visitors to the point of friendliness means even children can enter pens with the large boars.

 The Nant Du herd is bred predominantly for the high quality meat sold mainly to the top local restaurants and shops.
 Traditionally cured bacons and hams, speciality sausages and hand seasoned pancettas are available through our on line Farm Shop and through local shops and festivals.
-2013 will see the launch of a new charcuterie range.
+This year will see the launch of a new charcuterie range and Farmhouse Curing Workshops.

 Highland Cattle are one of Britain's oldest, most distinctive, and best known breeds, with a long, thick, flowing coat and large horns.
 Originating from Western Scotland they are ideally suited to the Welsh weather and habitat.